 Seoul – Jongmyo Temple

-After leaving Jongmyo, I noticed that the old people had arranged a party in the square in front of the palace where one man made a show of snakes.
-He had two python tigers, and the other man, aged 70, broke the stones with his hands.
-The rest eat, danced and sang.
-Bowls of pasta were laid out on benches and the boiling water was waiting in big pots.
+After leaving Jongmyo, I noticed that the old people had organized a party in the square in front of the palace where one man was doing a snake show.
+He had two tiger pythons and a second man, about 70 years old, was breaking stones with his hands.
+The rest of her ate, danced, and sang.
+The noodle bowls were spread out on the benches and the boiling water waited in huge pots.

-Traveling earlier in other parts of Asia, I noticed that older people are very active and willing to live.
-For example, when I was in Vietnam, people even practiced tai-chi with swords in the 80s, and in Cambodia they practiced in one of the main squares, also in front of the palace.
-In this case, neither the money nor the age, but the way we were brought up and our culture.
-Here older people exercise and can enjoy themselves, and in Europe the entertainment of an old man often ends only on television.
+While traveling in other parts of Asia before, I noticed that older people are very active and willing to live.
+For example, when I was in Vietnam, people in their 80s practiced Tai-chi with swords, and in Cambodia they practiced in one of the main squares, also in front of the palace.
+In this case, it is not about money or age, but about the way we were brought up and our culture.
+Here, older people exercise and have fun, and in Europe, the old man’s entertainment often ends only on television.

 Seoul – House of Korea

-Korea House was built in 1957 in the traditional style of royal palaces, which I described earlier.
-This place was created for tourists to experience local architecture and art.
-Traditional dance and music shows and tasting of Korean dishes are held there.
-I had only the opportunity to enjoy a beautiful view and walk on this property, sometimes climbing and watching the old architecture against the backdrop of green and modern city in the distance.
-As I walked towards the facility, I first went through the traditional gate and in the middle was the House of Korea.
-It consists of four buildings forming a courtyard in the middle.
-In addition, there are several other pavilions and smaller, very architecturally attractive buildings.
-House of Korea was another interesting cultural experience in this modern city.
-Great architecture combined with nature allows you to rest.
+The House of Korea was built in 1957 in the traditional style of the royal palaces that I described earlier.
+This place was created so that tourists could experience the local architecture and art.
+Traditional dance and music shows and tastings of Korean food are held here.
+I only had the opportunity to enjoy the beautiful view and walk around this facility, sometimes climbing and observing the old architecture against the background of greenery and a modern city in the distance.
+As I walked towards the facility, I first went through the traditional gate and inside was the House of Korea.
+It consists of four buildings creating a courtyard in the middle.
+In addition, there are several other pavilions and smaller, architecturally attractive buildings throughout the area.
+The House of Korea was another culturally interesting experience in this modern city.
+Great architecture blended in with nature allows you to rest.

-(Plastic eye surgeries, Dogs in Boots, Itaewon Market, Korean to English, Myeong-dong, Seoul Tower, Antique Posters, Flea Market in Hwanghak-dong, Yangnyoungshi Natural Medicine Market, Dongdaemun Market, Namdaemun Gate)
+(Plastic eye surgeries, Dogs in Boots, Itaewon Market, dating Korean women for teaching English, Myeong-dong, Seoul Tower, Antique Posters, Flea Market in Hwanghak-dong, Yangnyoungshi Natural Medicine Market, Dongdaemun Market, Namdaemun Gate)